Tyrique1512/MedCare/README.md

 •	Customers for the Compare Health Coverage campaign had the most expensive claims on average ($410) and the highest total claim amount ($3.9M).

-•	The average claim amount for this campaign category was ~50% higher than the $267 average, which raises concerns about its cost effectiveness and sustainability.
+•	The average claim amount for this campaign category was ~50% higher than the $267 average, which raises concerns about its cost-effectiveness and sustainability.

 # Recommendations

 **•	Golden Years Security:** Consider discontinuing or overhauling this campaign due to its low click-through rate (1%) and high cost per signup ($177).
-Reallocate its budget to more effective campaigns such as the Health For All and Benefit Updates campaigns, which have significantly higher click-through rates (25% and 22%, respectively) and demonstrate better engagement compared to the average.
+Reallocate its budget to the Health For All Campaign, which has a stronger click-through rate (25%) and signup rate (2%).

 **•	Family Coverage Plan:** Investigate the lack of clicks despite high impressions, as there are likely issues with the campaign or missing data.

+**• Compare Health Coverage:** Collaborate with the actuarial team to analyze this campaign category's demographics and health needs to ensure the campaign isn’t attracting higher-risk profiles than planned.

 # Dashboard